iFixit/govinor/README.md

 This starts your app in development mode, rebuilding assets on file changes.

-> :warning: **Note**: Govinor carries out a lot of work using shell commands that won't probably work on your system.
+> :warning: **Note**: Govinor carries out a lot of work using shell commands that won't probably work on your local machine.
-> The target system is Ubuntu 20.04.
-These functionalities needs to be mocked in order to test locally, so for now dev
+> The target OS is Ubuntu 20.04.
+These functionalities needs to be mocked in order to be tested locally, so for now dev
 > mode is only meant for testing UI changes to the Govinor dashboard.

 ## Deployment